Samuel S. Stratton: In popular culture

 The 1998 film The Pentagon Wars includes a scene in which Secretary of Defense Caspar Weinberger fields a phone call from an unseen and unheard Stratton about the procurement of the Bradley Fighting Vehicle.
 After deflecting Stratton's concerns, Weinberger directs his subordinates to complete their investigation of the Bradley's field testing quickly and brief him on the results so he will not be surprised by more calls from members of Congress.

 Family

 In 1947, Stratton was married to Joan Harris (1921–2009).
 They were the parents of five children: daughters Lisa, Debra, and Kim; and sons Kevin and Brian.

-His son, Brian U. Stratton, was elected mayor of Schenectady in 2003.
-With the expected retirement of the elder Stratton's successor in Congress, Michael McNulty, there was speculation the younger Stratton would run for his father's old House seat in the 2008 election, but he chose to remain mayor, and later accepted an appointment as director of the New York State Canal Corporation.
+His son, Brian Stratton, was elected mayor of Schenectady in 2003.
+With the expected retirement of the elder Stratton's successor in Congress, Michael McNulty, there was speculation that Brian would run for his father's old House seat in the 2008 election, but he chose to remain mayor, and later accepted an appointment as director of the New York State Canal Corporation.